xxfoundation/elixxir-docs/threat_model.md

 ### N-1 attacks

+**Attack Description**

 An N-1 attack is a category of mixnet specific attacks where the adversary controls all but one message which is being mixed.
+In the context of a batch mix like cMix we can say that the adversary performing an n-1 attack is able to determine which output slot the target message is destined to.

 Elixxir uses the cMix mixing strategy which has a fixed number of message slots.
 However a timing schedule is imposed where gateways fill message slots with dummy messages if not enough messages were received before the mixing round deadline.
 An N-1 attack that would work